Azure/azure-sdk/docs/rust/introduction.md

 {% include requirement/MUST id="rust-design-naming-concise" %} use clear, concise, and meaningful names.

+{% include requirement/MUST id="rust-design-naming-standard" %} follow [Rust naming conventions][rust-lang-naming].

 {% include requirement/SHOULDNOT id="rust-design-naming-abbrev" %} use abbreviations unless necessary or when they are commonly used and understood.
-For example, `az` is allowed since it is commonly used to mean `Azure`, and `iot` is used since it is a commonly understood industry term.
-However, using `kv` for Key Vault would not be allowed since `kv` is not commonly used to refer to Key Vault.
+For example, `iot` is used since it is a commonly understood industry term; however, using `kv` for Key Vault would not be allowed since `kv` is not commonly used to refer to Key Vault.

-{% include requirement/MUST id="rust-design-dependencies-adparch" %} consult the [Architecture Board] if you wish to use a dependency that is not on the list of approved dependencies.
+{% include requirement/MUST id="rust-design-dependencies-adparch" %} consult the [Architecture Board] if you wish to use a dependency that is not on the list of [centrally managed dependencies][rust-lang-dependencies].

 ### Service Client {#rust-client}